 9. Rating System UX

-The designer behind the rating system UX redesign sought to solve issues with the 5-star rating system.
+The designer behind the rating system UX redesign sought to solve issues with the 5-star rating system, which is commonly used in web applications and platforms.
 Highlighted issues included:

 Better alternatives include: